xamplify/Unity_FPS/README.md

-Basic functionaities for a FPS game with unity
+Basic functionaities for a unity FPS game.